gcovr/gcovr/doc/source/output/markdown.rst

 Markdown Output
 ===============

-.. versionadded:: 9.0
+.. versionadded:: NEXT

-The ``gcovr`` command can lso generate Markdown output using the :option:`--markdown<gcovr --markdown>` option::
+The ``gcovr`` command can also generate Markdown output using the :option:`--markdown<gcovr --markdown>` option::

     gcovr --markdown coverage.md